osmiddleton/CarniDIET-Database/README.md

 # Future updates
 As with any form of data collection, we are aware there will likely be errors within the database.
-To ensure we build an accurate and precise database that best reflects reported data from the primary sources, we encourage users to keep note of any transcription errors that occurred in the database by directly contacting Owen Middleton.
+To ensure we build an accurate and precise database that best reflects reported data from the primary sources, we encourage users to keep note of any transcription errors and contact Owen Middleton.
 As well as correcting these in future updates, we will also be including:

 - Papers for 103 mammal-consumer species published since March 2019.
 - Any missed diet records in sources in CarniDIET.